 - Students who do not meet any one portion of the requirements will be granted admission into A.S.
-Health Science, and may re-apply for future admission when the above requirements have been satisfied. - Admission is limited based on space available.
+Health Science or similar open enrollment program, and may re-apply for future admission when the above requirements have been satisfied. - Admission is limited based on space available.